SaswatD27/hugo-academic/content/home/experience.md

     date_start: '2022-06-01'
     date_end: ''
     # 2022-08-15'
-    description: Currently working at Dr. Ferdinando Fioretto's lab in the summer of 2022 for a 2.5 month long internship.
-Our work involves research related to differential privacy and fairness in data analysis (including demographic analysis) and AI.
+    description: Currently working under the supervision of Dr. Ferdinando Fioretto, beginning with an internship in the summer of 2022 (June '22 - August '22) on research related to (but not limited to) differential privacy and fairness in data analysis (including demographic analysis) and AI.

   - title: Student Researcher
     company: SM Lab, NISER, HBNI